joshgoebel/dwell/README.markdown

 ============================================================================

-1. Install Capistrano2 if you don't already have it:
+Install Capistrano2 (if you don't already have it) then build and install this gem:

-    `sudo gem install capistrano`
+    sudo gem install capistrano

-2. Build this gem:
-    `gem build dwell.gemspec`
+    gem build dwell.gemspec

-3. Install gem with:
-    `sudo gem install dwell-0.2.gem`
+    sudo gem install dwell-0.2.gem

 Usage
 -----

-1. From within your Rails directory, run: `$ capify .`
+1. From within your Rails directory, run:
+    `capify .`
 2. Click this link for recommended contents of config/deploy.rb: `http://pastie.org/private/lodo1zveqgc2i0rto9idw`
 3. Configure you application name, domain, repository location and server name details in your deploy.rb
-4. Bootstrap your server (which copies over ssh keys, sets up the deploy account, etc) with `cap dwell:server:bootstrap`.
-There is also a dwell:linode:bootstrap if you're using Linode.
+4. Bootstrap your server (see docs below) with `cap dwell:server:bootstrap` or `cap dwell:linode:bootstrap`
 5. Install the Dwell stack and any optional packages: `cap dwell:install`
 6. Setup your rails app and Apache vhost, etc: `cap dwell:rails:setup_and_deploy_cold`